ChangLabSNU/VaxPress/README.md

 ### pip

-You can install VaxPress via pip:
+You can install VaxPress via pip.
+However, note that `rpy2` and `iCodon` aren't included as dependencies by default.
+If you want to utilize iCodon's predicted stability in the fitness function, you'll need to install these separately.

 ```bash
 # To install using pip